CozyAraka/CozyAraka/README.md

 #

-If you want to know more about me, just shoot me a Message at unwished@unwished.me!
+If you want to know more about me, just shoot me a Message on dc: araka.

 <!--
 **CozyAraka/CozyAraka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.